maticardenas/marketing-measurements-api/README.md

 ### Authentication

-As briefly mentioned in the previous section, the API endpoints related to the marketing measurements require authentication, which is implemented with demonstration purposes.
+As briefly mentioned in the previous section, the API endpoints related to the marketing measurements require authentication, which is implemented for demonstration purposes.
 This is done through token-based authentication, where the user needs to obtain a token by providing a username and password (Basic Auth) to the `/api/token/` endpoint.
 Then the token can be used in the Authorization header (Bearer Auth) to authenticate the user in the rest of the endpoints.

 ![auth](media/auth.png)